team-arendelle/vinnyA3-add-to-cart/README.md

 the root of the server directory.
 The purpose of setting this envar is to avoid those ugly relative file resolutions ie. `require('../../../../yuck.js')`

+## Production

+### Building

+To build for production, we'll run the following: `npm run build`.
+The aforementioned command will create a production webpack bundle that will uglify and minify our source.

 ## Final Product

 ![product cart component](https://github.com/team-arendelle/vinnyA3-add-to-cart/blob/master/fec-cart.jpg?raw=true) ![project running on proxy with all components](https://github.com/team-arendelle/vinnyA3-add-to-cart/blob/master/fec-sc.jpg?raw=true)